Josh-XT/ytextract/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 **Before creating an issue**

-Please confirm that you are on the latest version of pyyt by installing from the source.
+Please confirm that you are on the latest version of ytextract by installing from the source.
-You can do this by running `python -m pip install git+https://github.com/Josh-XT/pyyt`.
+You can do this by running `python -m pip install git+https://github.com/Josh-XT/ytextract`.
 Sometimes, the pypi library repository is not up to date, and your issue may have been fixed already!

 **Describe the bug**